PRIVACY POLICY

 Purpose of Data Collection

-We only collect personal information to support our mission of providing assistance, counselling, legal support, and resources to individuals affected by domestic violence and harassment.
+We only collect personal information to support our mission of providing assistance, volunteer one-on-one sessions, legal support, and resources to individuals affected by domestic violence and harassment.
 Specifically, we use your data to:

-Offer counselling and support services
+Offer volunteer one-on-one sessions and support services

 Provide legal guidance and related services